Sathvik21/mc_auth_sucks/README.md

   Access / phishing-resistant-MFA policies on sensitive resources (VPN, admin tools, financial systems) may reject a TOTP code even if it's accepted for everyday sign-in.
 You may still need your phone for those.
-- **Local storage is still a target.** Anything readable by `security find-generic-password` under your user account is readable by any process running as you, silently, with no prompt.
-Keychain encryption protects against someone copying the raw file off disk — it doesn't protect against malicious software already running as you.
+- **Local storage is still a target.** Anything readable by your user account from the credential store (Keychain or Credential Manager) is readable by any process running as you, silently, with no prompt.
+The encryption protects against someone copying the raw file off disk — it doesn't protect against malicious software already running as you.
 - **Keep a backup MFA method registered.** Don't delete your phone-based authenticator entry.
-If you lose access to your Mac and this Keychain entry, you want another way back into your account that doesn't require an account-recovery process.
+If you lose access to this computer and its stored credential, you want another way back into your account that doesn't require an account-recovery process.

 This is a convenience tool, not a security upgrade.
 Use it for lower-stakes, frequent logins where phone friction is the main problem,